jiraheta/CodCha/README.md

 ## Requirements:
 - Build a native iOS app written in Swift
 - Use this repo and commit often
 - Styling is not important, but try and make it aesthetically pleasing.
-Feel free to draw inspiration from our color schema and designs seen in: https://tend.money
 - Use best practices of clean code